elenaterenzi/Cats-on-the-Edge/README.md

 - To setup your Raspberry Pi follow these instructions: https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux-arm

 ### Note for Raspberry and PiCamera
-You will notice that since we are using PiCamera you will have to modify the defualt Dockerfile to also
+You will notice that since we are using PiCamera you will have to modify the default Dockerfile to:
-- expose the PiCamera to the container (via HostConfig in createOptions: Binds and Devices need to be specified, see deployment.template.json)
+- expose the PiCamera to the container (via HostConfig in createOptions: Binds and Devices need to be specified, see [deployment.template.json](https://github.com/elenaterenzi/Cats-on-the-Edge/blob/master/CatsontheEdgeSolution/deployment.template.json))
 - modify the Dockerfile so that the moduleuser can access the PiCamera (adding the user to the video group)
 - modify the Dockerfile so that the moduleuser can access the local disk creating a folder where the user has access